DPhi-Space/public-documentation/docs/1-howto/2-deploying.md

 └── put_here_the_files_you_want_to_transmit_to_ground
 ```

-#### Uplink (Earth to Satellite):
+#### Uplink (Earth to Satellite)

 Files uploaded via the Dashboard on the ground will be placed directly into the container’s `/data` directory.
 This allows you to include binaries, scripts, config files, or any other necessary data in your container runtime environment.

-#### Downlink (Satellite to Earth):
+#### Downlink (Satellite to Earth)

 To transmit files back to the ground, your application should write output files into the `/data` directory.
 Only this directory will be monitored for downloadable artifacts.
 The Dashboard will manage file retrieval using a git-like system, allowing you to fetch only updated or new files when requested.

-#### Custom Mount Path:
+#### Custom Mount Path

 While `/data` is the default mount location, it can be customized during the first onboarding transfer if needed.

 ## Scheduling

 Clustergate-2 supports multiple ways to schedule the execution of containerized workloads.
 However, if you do not require scheduling, you can simply deploy your container without specifying any scheduling configuration—it will then be executed as soon as resources allow.

 #### Time-Based Scheduling

 To run your workload at a specific time, provide a timestamp in RFC3339 format.
 Example:

 ```
 2025-05-22T12:10:00+02:00
 ```

 This allows precise scheduling based on UTC time or with timezone offsets.